2024

 2. Are You Currently Applying for Any Other Positions or Jobs?

-Many recruiters want to know what other roles or jobs you’ve applied for to gauge how serious you are about the position.
-While you can choose not to answer this question, it’s best to do so with complete honesty.
+Many recruiters want to know what other roles or jobs you’ve applied for to gauge your seriousness about the position.
+While you can choose not to answer this question, it’s best to do so.
 That’s because the answer helps the recruiter determine the following two things.

 • The level of dedication you have to build your HR career further